ArnaudHemmerle/data-analysis-on-sirius/chapters/xrr/genx/sample-parameters.md

 # Sample parameters

-Now we will learn through this simple example what each parameter means, how you can tune them, and how the different displays work.
+Now we will learn through the same simple example what each parameter means, how you can tune them, and how the different displays work.

 ## Sample tab